RagnarB83/ash-documentation/docs/OpenMM-interface.rst

 - anderson_thermostat: Boolean (default: False)
 - trajectory_file_option: 'PDB' or 'DCD'.
 Creates an ASCII PDB-trajectory or a compressed DCD trajectory.
 - traj_frequency: integer (default: 1000).
 How often to write coordinates to trajectory file (every nth step)
+- enforcePeriodicBox: Boolean (default: False).
+Option to fix PBC-image artifacts in trajectory.
+- frozen_atoms: list (default: None).
+What atom indices to freeze in simulation (masses = zero).
+Note: ASH counts from zero.
+- constraints: list of lists (default: None). [[atom_i,atom_j,distance]] Each list defines an atom-pair that is constrained with optionally the bond distance specified.
+Example: constraints=[[827,830], [830,833, 1.010]].
+Only bond constraints available for now.
+- restraints: list of lists (default: None). [[atom_i,atom_j,distance,force_constant]] Example: restraints=[[830,833, 1.010, 1000.0]]  where 830,833 are atom indices, 1.010 is the distance in Å and 1000.0 is the force-constant in kcal/mol \*Å^-2.
+Only bond restraints available for now.

 Example: